Making of a Global World: Africa Story

 - Heavy taxes were imposed which could only be paid by working on plantations and in mines.

 - Inheritance laws were changed and only one member of the family was allowed to inherit land.
-This forced others into the labour market.
+This forced others into the labor market.

 - Mineworkers were confined to the campus and were not allowed to move freely.

-Arrival of Rinderpest: Rinderpest arrived in Africa in the late 1880s.
-It came with the horses which were imported from British Asia.
-Those horses came as reinforcements for Italian soldiers who were invading Eritrea in East Africa.
-Rinderpest spread in the African continent like the forest fire.
+Rinderpest arrived in Africa in the late 1880s.
+During that period, Italian soldiers were invading Eritrea in East Africa.
+Cattles were imported from British Asia to feed those soldiers.
+Rinderpest came along with those cattle.
+Rinderpest spread in the African continent like the wildfire.
 It reached to western coast of Africa by 1892 and within five years after that, it reached to southernmost tip of the continent.
 Rinderpest wiped off 90% of the cattle population of Africa during this period.

 Loss of cattle meant loss of livelihood for the Africans.
-They had no choice but to work as labourers in plantations and mines.
-Thus, a cattle disease enabled the Europeans to colonise Africa.
+They had no choice but to work as laborers in plantations and mines.
+Thus, a cattle disease enabled the Europeans to colonize Africa.